TamerZraiq/CPPPathFindingProject/README.md

 #### Why `PlannerResult` as a return type

 The original implementation had `AStar_Planner()` return void.
 The only way to verify what happened was to read the terminal output.
-This made writing test cases nearly impossible — there was no way to check programmatically whether a path was found or how many nodes were expanded.
+This made writing test cases nearly impossible, there was no way to check programmatically whether a path was found or how many nodes were expanded.
 Switching to a return struct meant the comparison runner could collect three results, inspect the numbers, and format the table without parsing any printed output.
 Every field has a default value so an early return due to invalid inputs gives the caller a properly zeroed result rather than undefined values.

 ```cpp
 struct PlannerResult {